Outreach Monks

 • Trust signals including real company information, editorial standards, and accurate sourcing

-The practical change is that AI-assisted content without genuine human experience layered into it is becoming easier for Google to identify and discount.
+The practical change is that AI content creation without genuine human experience layered into it is becoming easier for Google to identify and discount.
 Content quality is being evaluated at a depth that keyword optimisation and word count no longer compensate for independently.
+Teams relying entirely on AI-generated drafts without expert review and original data are producing content that fails E-E-A-T requirements even when it reads fluently.

 6. Brand Authority Is Now an SEO Signal, Not Just a Marketing One